 The 4th stage of the last edition of the Giro ran to the shelter Rifugio Sapienza, located at an elevation of 1,892 metres on the south flank of Mount Etna.
 The closing climb amounted to almost 18 kilometres, while the average gradient was 6.6%.
 The riders were plagued by constant headwinds and the race never really took off.
 Early attacker Jan Polanc took the win.

-For 2018 the pink race uses a road never before covered.
-The official climb begins in Ragalna and travels up to the 1,736 metres high finish near an Observatory via a 14.1 kilometres climb at 6.5%.
-But actually the route has been climbing for some 15 kilometres when the riders move through Ragalna.
-The most tricky section of the official climb is almost 4 kilometres at 8%.
-It starts 5 kilometres before the crest until 350 metres before the flamme rouge.
-Then the climb flattens out to 3.1%.
+For 2018 the pink race uses a road never covered before.
+The official climb begins in Ragalna and travels up to the 1,736 metres high finish near an Observatory via a 15 kilometres climb at 6.5%.
+But actually the route has been climbing for some 25 kilometres when the riders move through Ragalna.

-Obviously, the finale is the toughest part of the race, but the first 80 kilometres are not easy either.
+Obviously, the finale is the toughest part of the race, but the first 70 kilometres are not easy either.
 Following the start in Caltanissetta the route winds its way to the west of Sicily on hilly to mountainous terrain.
-After Aidone the riders drop from 816 metres to 64 metres at the base of the closing climb.
-Ragalna – as said, the official start of the last ascent – lies at an elevation of 813 metres.
+After Aidone the riders drop down to a more undulating section that leads to the final haul up the Etna.

 Giro d’Italia 2018 stage 6: Route maps, height profiles, and more

 Click on the images to zoom.